Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

 In Singapore, the TVWS requirements are outlined in the Telecommunication Standards Advisory Committee Technical Specification \cite{SINGAPORETVWS}.
 This framework categorizes devices into three types: fixed, mode 2, and mode 1.
 The first two categories can function as master devices and must have geolocation capabilities, whereas mode 1 devices operate without such capabilities.

 South Africa's regulatory framework for TVWS \cite{SAFRICATVWS} features two types of devices: fixed and nomadic.
 This framework offers a relatively limited number of available channels and has the highest potential \ac{EIRP} among the standards under consideration.
-South Africa's deployment of TVWS has been very successful in terms of usage.
-The main reason for this success is that the country heavily relies on this technology to deliver data.
+Deployment of \ac{TVWS} in South Africa has been notably successful, primarily because the country relies heavily on this technology to support data delivery.

-The UK regulator Ofcom issued a document \cite{OFCOMTVWS} description and discussion on TVWS in 2016.
-However, as of 2024, Ofcom has announced that the devices authorization framework is no longer available due to the low number of users \cite{OFCOMSTOPPED, OFCOMSTOPPED2}.
+The UK regulator Ofcom issued a document \cite{OFCOMTVWS} describing and discussing TVWS in 2016.
+However, as of 2024, Ofcom has announced that the device authorization framework is no longer available due to the low number of users \cite{OFCOMSTOPPED, OFCOMSTOPPED2}.